 The signs: darker brown spots throughout the leaf, starting at the bottom of the plant.

-Make sure to check the moisture in the soil before you water your Fiddle.
+Make sure to check the moisture in the soil before you water your plant.
 The easiest way to check this is by digging your finger into the top two centimetres of the soil to see how moist it is.
-If you want to make it super easy consider investing in a moisture monitor, these little things give you all of the data you need to keep you Fiddle happy and healthy.
+If you want to make it super easy consider investing in a moisture monitor, these little things give you all of the data you need to keep your tree happy and healthy.

 We also recommend picking up your Fiddle Leaf Fig before and after watering.
 This should give you a feel for when your plant might need a little more water, simply by giving them a lift.
 However, we only recommend this if your Fiddle is no bigger than 1/1.5 metre tall as they can get quite heavy quite quickly so be careful!

 You can find more information on prevention and treatment in our root rot guide.

 Underwatering can also cause brown Fiddle Leaf Fig leaves

 The signs: lighter brown patches on the leaves, starting from the edge.
 The leaves will curl up and look dry.
 Will affect leaves throughout the plant.

 If you notice that your Fiddle Leaf Fig is developing light brown spots or dry crispy edges on the leaves, then it may be that you are underwatering your plant.
 Another sign to look out for is that the rest of the leaf will still look healthy, whereas an overwatered plant will have browning/yellowing throughout the leaf.

 Although they don’t like sitting in water, they also don’t like their soil being too dry for longer periods of time.
 The easiest way to tell is again just by checking the moisture in the soil and adjusting your watering schedule accordingly.